 - Easy access to North Norfolk and the Broads National Park makes a perfect blend of cosmopolitan city and charming countryside

-- Affordable and well connected – with excellent schools and frequently rated as one of the safest cities, Norwich popular with young families
+- Affordable and well connected – with excellent schools and frequently rated as one of the safest cities, Norwich is popular with young families

 - Find your cultural niche in Norwich, where historical buildings sit alongside modern architecture in England’s first UNESCO City of Literature

-- Discovery galleries, theatres and entertainment venues like Maddermarket Theatre, Norwich Castle, Theatre Royal, the Arts Centre and the Sainsbury Centre for Visual Arts
+- Discovery galleries, theatres and entertainment venues like the Maddermarket Theatre, Norwich Castle, Theatre Royal, the Arts Centre and the Sainsbury Centre for Visual Arts

 - Fill your leisure time with three cinema complexes, bowling, trampolining, dry ski slope and water sports at the beautiful Whitlingham Broad.
 Not to mention hundreds a restaurants and bars

 - Shop til you drop with a range of independent shops and high street stores

 - Get into football, netball, tennis or rugby – just a few of the sports widely on offer